The Adverb Problem and Why Authors Should Care

 Use Beats to Add Context

 One way to add more context is through the use of beats.
-Beats are the sections between dialogue that describe action.
+In this context, beats are the sections between dialogue that describ action.

 Look at this example.
 It is Denise’s birthday, and she’s just been presented with a surprise birthday cake: